Sausage Pinwheels

 Frequently Asked Questions

-How do I customize my Sausage Pinwheels?
+Can I customize my Sausage Pinwheels?

-How long do Sausage Pinwheels last?
+How long do Sausage Pinwheels take to cook?

 Final Thoughts